UN chief urges Russia to revive grain deal with Ukraine, warning ‘the most vulnerable’ will suffer

-ROME (AP) — The United Nations Secretary-General Antonio Guterres on Monday urged Russia to resume the internationally-brokered deal so grain can be shipped from Ukraine’s Black Sea ports, saying otherwise the world’s most vulnerable among the hungry will suffer the worst consequences.
+ROME (AP) — The U.N. chief on Monday urged Russia to resume the internationally brokered deal so that grain can be shipped from Ukraine’s Black Sea ports, saying that otherwise, the world’s most vulnerable among the hungry will suffer the worst consequences.

-The U.N. chief made the call during a speech in Rome at the opening of a three-day food systems summit.
+U.N.
+Secretary-General Antonio Guterres made the appeal during a speech in Rome at the opening of a three-day food summit.

 With the recent collapse of the Ukraine-Russia grain deal, “the most vulnerable will pay the highest price,” Guterres said.
-He lamented that there are already negative effects on global wheat and corn prices, although he cited no figures.
+He lamented that there are already negative effects on global wheat and corn prices.

+Wheat prices have risen more than 14% since Monday, when Russia pulled out of the grain deal, and corn prices are up more than 10%.

 Both Russia and Ukraine are “essential to global food security,” the U.N. leader said.
 He noted that they have historically accounted for 30% of global wheat and barley exports, a fifth of all maize and more than half of all sunflower oil.

-“For my part, I remain committed to facilitating unimpeded access to global markets for food products and fertilizer from both Ukraine and the Russian Federation and to deliver the food security every person deserves,” the U.N. leader said.
+“For my part, I remain committed to facilitating unimpeded access to global markets for food products and fertilizer from both Ukraine and the Russian Federation and to deliver the food security every person deserves,” Guterres said.

-“I call on the Russian Federation to return to the implementation of the Black Sea Initiative, in line with my latest proposal,” Guterres said, urging the international community to stand united to find solutions for the issue during the summit’s keynote speech.
+“I call on the Russian Federation to return to the implementation of the Black Sea Initiative, in line with my latest proposal,” Guterres said, urging the international community to stand united to find solutions for the issue.

 Russia’s refusal to renew the accord triggered the deal’s collapse earlier this month.
 It said the Black Sea Initiative would be suspended until demands to get Russian exports of food and fertilizer to the world are met.

-The accord had been brokered by the U.N. and Turkey as a way to keep grain flowing to developing countries, especially in Africa and the Middle East, despite the war unleashed by Moscow against Ukraine in February 2022.
+The accord had been brokered by the United Nations and Turkey as a way to keep grain flowing to developing countries, especially in Africa and the Middle East, despite the war unleashed by Moscow against Ukraine in February 2022.

 When the grain deal was struck, the U.N.
 World Food Program regained a top supplier, allowing 725,000 metric tons of humanitarian food aid to leave Ukraine and reach countries on the brink of famine, including Ethiopia, Afghanistan and Yemen.